thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack:: -- [Added in TB 106]

-Imports a message into a local Thunderbird folder.
-To import a message into an IMAP folder, add it to a local folder first and then move it to the IMAP folder.
+Imports a message into a folder.
+Supports local folders, POP and IMAP folders.
+Throws, if the destination folder already contains a message with the Message-ID of the message being imported.

 .. api-header::
    :label: Parameters